PDF Text Extraction with pdfplumber for Insurance Claims Automation

 def _calculate_confidence(self, page: Page) -> float:

-"""Deterministic heuristic: text length vs expected page area density."""
+"""Deterministic heuristic: extracted char count vs expected page density."""

 text = page.extract_text()